NATURE OF WORK

 NECESSARY SPECIAL REQUIREMENTS

 State of Florida License as Clinical Psychologist or Clinical Social Worker, Mental Health Counselor, or Marriage & Family Therapist.
 Must obtain U.S. DOT designation as a Substance Abuse Professional (SAP) within one (1) year of date of employment.
+Certification as an Employee Assistance Professional (CEAP) preferred.

 Bargaining Unit: Unrepresented